 What can the Cloud Provide for a Business?

 One of the most commonly used tasks of a cloud is to provide users with secure storage space that they can access through the Internet at any time.
 These storage locations can be used to securely store sensitive data that can be accessed by many authorized users from virtually anywhere in the world.
-But a cloud offers much more.
+But it offers much more.
 The computers in a cloud network can perform tasks and provide computing power.

 A cloud can make a company’s workflow easier if data can be more easily shared within the corporate structure and the right people can work with it.
 Access to the data can follow from different devices, so that employees outside the company can also use the required data.
 The access rights can be defined by the company so that the right people have access to the corresponding data.